 'Beast From The East' Brings Beauty, Cold And Chaos To Europe

-Stemming from Siberia then sweeping south to the Mediterranean and west across much of the continent, unusual cold and snow are bringing picturesque vistas — as well as misery and turmoil — to Europe this week.
+Stemming from Siberia then sweeping south to the Mediterranean and west across much of Europe, unusual cold and snow are bringing picturesque vistas — as well as misery and turmoil — this week.

 Airports have ground to a halt, schools have shut down, and several people have died.